gideondk/sentinel/README.md

 This bare bone approach to sending / receiving messages is focussed on the idea that a higher-level API on top of Sentinel is responsible to make client usage more comfortable.

 ### Streamed requests / responses
+Sentinels structure for streaming requests and responses works best with protocols which somehow *pad* chunks and terminators.
+As the resolver has to be sure whether to consume a stream chunk and when to end the incoming stream, length based header structures are difficult to implement.
+Unstructured binary stream chunks can however be matched by protocol implementations if they are fundamentally different then other chunks, simply ignoring initial length headers and for instance breaking on *zero terminators* could be a way to implement *non-padded* stream chunks.

 #### Sending
 It's possible to stream content towards Sentinel clients by using the the `?<<-` command, expecting the command to be send to the server, accompanied by the actual stream: